clin99/ECE462/README.md

 | Lecture 1 (2019/01/15) | Introduction to Logic Synthesis (I) | TBD | - | - |
 | Lecture 1 (2019/01/15) | Introduction to Logic Synthesis (II) | TBD | - | - |

+# Academic Integrity

+We have very strict academic dishonesty policy.
+The University will record any violation on your transcript.
+Please read [1‑402 ACADEMIC INTEGRITY INFRACTIONS][UIUC Academic Integrity] carefully to understand the consequence of any violations.

 # Acknowledgment

 The class staff appreciate many people for sharing their course materials with us